 The Korea Composite Stock Price Index (KOSPI) tracks all common stocks on the Korea Exchange's main board.
-It is the primary benchmark for the South Korean equity market.
+Established on January 4, 1983 with a base value of 100, it is the primary benchmark for the South Korean equity market -- the world's 14th largest by market capitalization.

 Why It Matters

-KOSPI is heavily influenced by Samsung Electronics (often 20β25% of index weight), SK Hynix, Hyundai Motor, and other large conglomerates (chaebols).
-The semiconductor sector's performance is a dominant factor.
+KOSPI is heavily influenced by Samsung Electronics (often 20-25% of index weight), making it one of the most concentrated major indices globally.
+SK Hynix (~5%), Hyundai Motor, and other chaebol-affiliated companies round out the top holdings.
+The semiconductor sector's performance is often the single most important factor for KOSPI direction.

 Global Bellwether